Dart-o-s/aos_fc/plan.md

     1) Play Trumpets!
 Realease 0.9

 ## high prio items
-    [ ] fix git access on the Mac, it uses an old account [ ] integrate object box
+    [ ] fix git access on the Mac, it uses an old account, now angelosphere, which is the same as Dart-o-s is in the repro, too.
+5555
+    [O] integrate object box
     [ ] Initialize WebFileSystem only once.

     [ ] BUG Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App" [?]
 I think I duplicated it to there, because the import did not work I believe I only need to refactor them out into its own file but give the extensions a name.